Broadcasts and Movie Trailers

 The Jimmy Fund/Variety Children's Charity Theatre Collections celebrated its 60th anniversary in 2009 with the short film, Stronger than Ever.
 The trailer chronicles the journey of Dan Pardi, a pediatric cancer survivor, as he returns to Dana-Farber 14 years after being treated here for leukemia.

-The film is based on Strong As Iron, an earlier trailer described below, that featured Pardi and other Jimmy Fund Clinic patients and their relationship with iron workers who were constructing a Dana-Farber research building across the street.
-This new film's message is clear — small contributions help save lives.
+The film is based on Strong As Iron, an earlier trailer described below, that featured a young Pardi and other Jimmy Fund Clinic patients and their relationship with iron workers who were constructing a Dana-Farber research building across the street.

 Strong As Iron